top of page

 In this studio, we don't just make "crafts"; we nurture thinkers.
 By blending these philosophies, we provide a space where:

-Reggio inspires their spirit and expression.
+1. Reggio inspires spirit and expression.

-Montessori hones their skills and independence.
+2. Montessori hones skills and independence.

-Piaget honors their growth and cognitive journey.
+3. Piaget honors growth and cognitive journies.

 Our Foundations: